Parrotcodes/Salesforce_Rakesh/Readme.md

-# Java Daily Practice 📅
+# Salesforce Daily Practice 📅

 **Overview:**
 A clean, concise log of daily Exercises and company assignments from Moodle.